bywords/bywords.github.io/_pages/about.md

 I am an assistant professor at the School of AI Convergence, Soongsil University, running [HUMANE Lab](https://ssu-humane.github.io).
 Before joining Soongsil, I was a postdoc at UCLA and QCRI.
 I received my Ph.D. in Web Science, from KAIST in 2018.

-I am interested in tackling social problems through deep learning and language technologies using online data.
+I am interested in tackling social problems through deep learning and language technologies.
 My research has been published at premier computer science/interdisciplinary venues (AAAI, ACL, WWW, ICWSM, etc.).
-Recent interest focuses on data-centric AI for journalism/media studies.
+Recent interest focuses on contrastive learning applications in the NLP context.

 [\[CV\]](/files/Kunwoo_CV.pdf)